tilt-dev/tilt.build/docs/contribute_extension.md

 README.md
 ```

 Create and submit a pull request to the repo, and @-mention `@victorwuky` for review.
+Your pull request should be prefixed with the name of your extension, e.g.: `min_tilt_version: fix bug foobar`.

 Currently there's no way to directly test the end-to-end workflow of using an extension.
 The Tilt team will ensure that the extension is working correctly before publishing it.